rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 #### Where are the Fire Hotspots Located?
 #### Kernel Density Estimation
 The kernel density estimation (KDE) is used to estimate the probability density function of a random variable (Węglarczyk et al., 2018).
-The KDE uses a kernal (mathematical function) to produce a smooth estimate that uses all locations of data points (Węglarczyk et al., 2018).
+The KDE uses a kernel (mathematical function) to produce a smooth estimate that uses all locations of data points (Węglarczyk et al., 2018).
 The estimation allows us to identify clustering or dispersion features of the data more accurately than via histogram (Węglarczyk et al., 2018).
 The formula used to obtain the KDE is as follows:

 $$\hat\lambda_p = \frac{no. [S \in C(\boldsymbol{p, r})]}{\pi r^2}$$